 If you took away the KM roles (listed and described here), I don't think a knowledge culture would last long either.

-Here's something Tom Davenport said in his article for CIO magazine, "Common pitfalls of knowledge management", which I think puts it brilliantly.
+Here's something Tom Davenport said in his article for CIO magazine in 1997, "Common pitfalls of knowledge management", which I think puts it brilliantly.

 "It should be everyone's job to create, share, and use knowledge-to some degree.
 But let's face reality here.
 Every engineer in your organization, for example, should be creating and using new product development knowledge.
 But not every engineer will (or can) do a good job writing down what he or she knows.
 Everyone should reflect on life, but not everyone should write poems or novels about his or her musings.
 Knowledge management will not succeed if there are no workers and managers whose primary duties involve gathering and editing knowledge from those who have it, paving the way for the operation of knowledge networks, and setting up and managing knowledge technology infrastructures.